Construction of multi-solitons and multi kink-solitons of derivative nonlinear Schr{\"o}dinger equations: Introduction

-We observe that the formula of soliton in case $\gamma>0$ and $\gamma\leq 0$ is similar.
+We observe that the formula for solitons in the case $\gamma>0$ and in the case $\gamma\leq 0$ is similar.
 Thus, in the proof of Theorem \ref{mainresult}, we only consider the case $\gamma>0$.
 The case $\gamma \leq 0$ is treated by similar arguments.